Client loyalty

 Automating certain services in your practice is an effective way to expand.
 Many media outlets fearmonger by pitting robos against traditional advisors, but in reality, a lot of the technology that robos use can be effectively integrated to optimize your practice.

 This is a clear win for traditional advisors because technology, properly used, increases efficiency.
-Many processes can be tasked out to software and give advisors more time with new clients to build connections and deepen relationships.
+Many processes can be tasked out to software, allowing advisors more time with new clients to build connections and deepen relationships.

 This aligns with the client's preferences and could lead to higher levels of satisfaction—in addition to expanding your practice.